Backbone81/membership/README.md

 ### Basic Requirements

-- Support different settings for max datagram length for receive and send
 - Have the members and faulty members always sorted by address and use binary search to find members in them.
 - Add metrics to expose what is happening.
 - Add encryption and support multiple encryption keys for key rollover.
 The first key is always used for encryption, all